MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - A single account should be used for all Service Applications, named **Service Application Pool account**.
 This usage of a single account allows the administrator to use a single IIS Application Pool for all Service Applications.
 In addition, this account should run the following Windows Services: SharePoint Search Host Controller, SharePoint Server Search, and Distributed Cache (AppFabric Caching Service).

 - A single account should be used for all Web Applications, named **Web Application pool account**.
-This usage of a single account allows the administrator to use a single IIS Application Pool for all Web Applications, except the Central Administration Web Application which - as noted above - is run by the SharePoint farm service account.
+This usage of a single account allows the administrator to use a single IIS Application Pool for all Web Applications, except the Central Administration Web Application which is run by the SharePoint farm service account.

 - Except for the Claims to Windows Token Service account, no Service Application Pool account should have Local Administrator access to any SharePoint server, nor any elevated SQL Server role, for example, the *sysadmin* fixed role.
 The SharePoint Farm Administrator account will require the *dbcreator* and *securityadmin* fixed roles unless you pre-provision SharePoint databases and manually assign permissions to each database.